Adetola-Toyosi/Adetola-Toyosi/README.md

 - 🔭 I’m constantly working on **analytical projects using MS Excel, Python and Power BI.**

-- 🌱 I’m currently learning to use **MS Excel and Power BI better along with R for data analysis.**
+- 🌱 I’m currently learning to use **MS Excel and Power BI better along with for data analysis.**

 - 👯 I’m looking to collaborate on **data analysis projects.**